alfredoalvaradoenciso/starter-hugo-academic/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
   - block: collection
-    id: posts
+    id: media
     content:
-      title: Recent Posts
+      title: Media
-      subtitle: ''
+      subtitle: Contributions to public policy debates
-      text: ''
+      text:
-      # Choose how many pages you would like to display (0 = all pages)
-      count: 5
-      # Filter on criteria
-      filters:
-        folders:
-          - post
-        author: ""
-        category: ""
-        tag: ""
-        exclude_featured: false
-        exclude_future: false
-        exclude_past: false
-        publication_type: ""
-      # Choose how many pages you would like to offset by
-      offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
-      order: desc
     design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'
-      # Choose a layout view
+      # Choose your content listing view - here we use the `showcase` view
       view: compact
-      columns: '2'
   - block: collection
     content:
       title: Recent Publications